rkdarst/scicomp/tut/course/course.rst

 - No exams

-- Course format and topics subject to change based on class interest
+- Course format and topics will be adapted to class size and interest

 - Course reading material will consist of publicly available tutorials and reference material online.